MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/magento2/_index.md

 ## Installation

-**Note:** First make sure you have [uninstalled the deprecated plugin](/payments/integrations/ecommerce-platforms/magento2/faq/deleting-deprecated-plugin/).
+**Note:** If you have the deprecated plugin installed, we recommend to keep it installed alongside the new plugin to process the orders that were created with it.
+When you are done processing all the orders from the deprecated plugin (e.g. refunding, shipping) you can [uninstall the deprecated plugin](/payments/integrations/ecommerce-platforms/magento2/faq/deleting-deprecated-plugin/).

 **1.** We recommend installing the meta-package using Composer: